Are your Aloe plant leaves getting flat?

 Even though the Aloe plant is hardy, it needs water to carry out its internal mechanisms.

-Therefore, once you start watering the plant regularly, the plant will store the water in the form of gel in its leaves.
+Therefore, once you start watering the plant regularly, the plant will store the water in the form of a gel in its leaves.

 And ultimately, the leaves will turn nice and plump!